jatofg/nawa/docs/filters.md

 The above example would match everything that is not in `/test`, `/test/images`, and some more things.
 Please note that regex filters are expensive (in CPU cycles) and create a lot of overhead on every request.
-Use them only if your goal cannot be achieved without.
+Use them only if your goal cannot be achieved without them.

 You can also invert your filter, i.e., the filter matches when **none** of your conditions matches.
 An inverted filter without conditions matches no